 Furthermore, Lingoda's live classes provide immediate feedback and corrections from native speakers.
 This real-time interaction is invaluable for improving pronunciation and understanding nuances that apps often miss.Â

-I remember a Spanish class where the teacher explained the subtle differences in using "por" and "para" – a distinction that had always confused me when using apps but became clear through our interactive discussion.
+I remember a Spanish class where the teacher explained the subtle differences in using "por" and "para" – a distinction that had always confused me when using online language learning app but became clear through our interactive discussion.

 That said, language-learning apps do have their merits.
 They excel at building daily habits and providing bite-sized lessons that fit easily into busy schedules.Â